Injustice: Gods Among Us (comics): Injustice vs. Masters of the Universe

 Injustice vs. Masters of the Universe takes place after the Injustice 2's "Absolute Power" ending.
-The Insurgents finds He-Man in order that he might stop Superman permanently.
+The Insurgents find He-Man in hopes that he might stop Superman permanently.
 Superman attempts to employ Skeletor to restore his family to life.
-He then searches the multiverse in order to find a reality where they still live, only to learn that fate will not allow them to do so in any reality.
-After a clash with He-Man, Superman receives a fatal blast of lightning from He-Man and Castle Greyskull (Superman having a vulnerability to magic), then, any redemptive moment with He-Man, dies.
+He then searches the multiverse to find a reality where they still live, only to learn that fate will not allow them to do so in any reality.
+After a clash with He-Man, Superman receives a fatal blast of lightning from He-Man and Castle Greyskull (Superman having a vulnerability to magic), then, in a redemptive moment with He-Man, dies.
 Batman forms a new Justice League in his son's honor.

 Publication history

 The series was announced by Ed Boon on October 5, 2012, at the EB Games Expo.
 The first issue was released digitally on January 15, 2013, by writer Tom Taylor and artist Jheremy Raapack, and subsequent issues were released weekly.
 The digital issues were later collected and issued in monthly print comic book form, and eventually in collected editions.
 In December 2014, Taylor announced that he would be leaving the series after writing Injustice: Gods Among Us – Year Three digital issue #14 (print issue #7), with Brian Buccellato replacing him by continuing the story into Year Four and Five.
 The final digital issue of the series was released on September 20, 2016, stopping right before the plot of the Injustice: Gods Among Us video game.